infor-design/enterprise-wc/src/components/ids-axis-chart/README.md

 - **Domain**: The domain is all x-values (the values of the graph from left to right)
 - **Range**: The domain is all y-values (the values of the graph from down to up)
 - **Scale**: The range of values in the graph (the values of the graph from down to up) and the amount of steps between each value.
+- **Axis**: Charts typically have two axes that are used to measure and categorize data: a vertical axis (also known as value axis or y axis), and a horizontal axis (also known as category axis or x axis).

 ## Features (With Code Examples)

-A line chart is defined with the custom element and width and height.
+A line chart is defined with a custom element with a width and height.

 ```html
 <ids-axis-chart title="A line chart showing component usage" width="800" height="500"></ids-axis-chart>